 • 1 month after registering as unemployed, refuse to participate in paid public works;

-• 1 month after registering as unemployed, refuse to study;
+• 1 month after registering as unemployed, you will refuse to study;

-• will be expelled from the place of study for guilty actions;
+• you will be expelled from your place of study for guilty actions;

 • violate the terms and conditions of re-registration at the employment center without a good reason;

-• come to re-registration in a state of alcoholic or drug intoxication.
+• come to re-registration under the influence of alcohol or drugs.

 • you refused without good reason to come to the employment center to receive a job referral;

-• the employment center gave you a job referral, and you did not come to the employer for employment negotiations within three days.
+• the employment center gave you a job referral, but within three days you did not come to the employer for employment negotiations.

-Unemployment benefits will stop and you will be taken off the unemployment register if:
+Payment of unemployment benefits will stop and you will be removed from the register as unemployed if:

-• you will undergo vocational training, retraining or improve your qualifications in the direction of the employment center;
+• you will undergo vocational training, retraining or improve your qualifications at the direction of the employment center;

 • move to another area;

-• will not appear at the employment center for more than a month;
+• you will not appear at the employment center for more than a month;

-• try to receive or receive unemployment benefits fraudulently;
+• attempt to obtain or receive unemployment benefits fraudulently;

-• will be sentenced by a court to a penalty of imprisonment;
+• you will be sentenced by a court to imprisonment;

 4. What other benefits do the unemployed receive?

-• The surcharge is issued together with unemployment benefits at the Moscow Employment Center and is accrued from the first day of being recognized as unemployed (with the exception of those who are dismissed due to the liquidation of the organization or downsizing, they are surcharged after the period during which they retain their average salary at their last place of work, including severance pay).
-The payment is carried out simultaneously with the payment of unemployment benefits no more than twice a month. to unemployment benefits (in the amount of 850 rubles);
+• The additional payment is issued along with unemployment benefits at the Moscow Employment Center and is accrued from the first day of recognition as unemployed (with the exception of those who are fired due to the liquidation of the organization or staff reduction - they are accrued additional payment after the period during which they are paid the last place of work retains the average salary including severance pay).
+The payment is made simultaneously with the payment of unemployment benefits no more than twice a month.">additional payment to unemployment benefits (in the amount of 850 rubles);

-• Compensation is issued at the Employment Center of the city of Moscow and is assigned from the first day of recognition as unemployed.
-The payment is carried out simultaneously with the payment of unemployment benefits no more than twice a month.
+• Compensation is issued at the Moscow Employment Center and is assigned from the first day of recognition as unemployed.
+The payment is made simultaneously with the payment of unemployment benefits no more than twice a month.

 Payment of compensation may be suspended for up to three months in the following cases:

-• refusal of one or more options for suitable work;
+• refusal of one or more suitable job options;

 • violation of the terms and conditions of re-registration.